Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 The unexplained part of soil variation is the variation we somehow failed to explain because we are not using all relevant covariates and/or due to the limited sampling intensity.
-For example, the sampling plan might miss some hot-spots or similar local features.
+For example, the sampling plan might fail to sample some hot-spots or other important local features.
 The unexplained part of variation also includes short-range variation, which is possibly deterministic but often not of interest or is simply not feasible to describe at common mapping scales.